jwplayer/ott-web-app/docs/features/shelves-and-libraries.md

 ]
 ```

-For large libraries, (>500) its possible to paginate.
+For large libraries, (>500) it is possible to paginate.

-It’s possible to query based on tags and custom parameters
+It is possible to query based on tags and custom parameters